Business Development Manager:

 CNRE researcher Tobias Strunk has won the Raine Foundation's Strachan Memorial Prize, which is awarded annually to the WA clinician with the most outstanding publication that translates medical science into health outcomes.
 He won the award for his paper Infection-induced Inflammation and Cerebral Injury in Preterm Infants.

-We are pleased to announce that our new Graduate Diploma and Master of Neonatology have commenced!
-The next intake will be February 2015.
+Applications are open for our Graduate Diploma and Master of Neonatology courses!
+The Graduate Diploma will be available online.
+The next intake will be February 2015 and the application deadline is 23 January 2015.

 If you have any questions, please contact Di Arnott.